Posterior Matching for Gaussian Broadcast Channels with Feedback

-Consider the communication problem between one sender and $M$ receivers over a broadcast channel with additive Gaussian noise (AWGN-BC) when channel outputs are noiselessly fed back to all the senders (Figure 1).
-Let $\Theta_m$ be a random message point uniformly distributed over the unit interval that will intend to transmit from the transmitter to the receiver $m \in \{1,2,...,M\}$.
-At each time $n$, the received signal at the receiver $m$ is
+We extend the communication model treated in \cite{key1} to the case of AWGN-BCs.
+Consider the communication system shown in Fig.~\ref{fig:Broadcastchannel} such that one encoder and $M$ decoders are connected via an AWGN-BC and all channel outputs are noiselessly feedbacked to the encoder.
+Let $\Theta_m$ be a random message point uniformly distributed over the unit interval that must be transmitted from the encoder to decoder $m \in \{1,2,...,M\}$.
+At each time $n$, the received signal of decoder $m$ is